Yoguti/youtube-unsubscribe/README.md

    - Click "Create Credentials" and choose "OAuth 2.0 Client IDs".
    - Once created, download the credentials file in JSON format and save it securely on your system.

----

-Make sure you've completed these steps before moving on to the next parts of the script setup.

 ## Requirements

 - Python 3.x